 Victory Lap Games [Acquired by Wargaming]

 Just after Chris got engaged to be married, Kabam was acquired by NetMarble.
 Mike McManus also wanted to stay in Beijing a bit longer.
 In the post-acquisition wind down, Chris tried unsuccessfully to get the rights to Legacy of Zeus; and in the process, reacquired the Blast Zone IP and then co-founded Victory Lap Games with Mike McManus.
 Mike and Chris both liked esports and games like CS:Go, Rocket League, DOTA2, LoL, and Overwatch proved PvP-focused games could be a path to durable success.
 Chris & Mike always felt this game belonged on consoles more than mobile, so they decided to give it a go.
-With 2 full-time developers and invaluable assistance from a handful of people, they created Blast Zone!
+Chris contributed to programming, design, art, audio, contracts & licensing, and more.
+Chris & Mike with invaluable assistance from a handful of people created Blast Zone!
 Tournament (BZT) for the PS4, XB1, and PC.

 Around the time of BZT’s launch, Chris was talking with Keith Kawahata.
 They had worked together at Kabam; and, Keith was now the Head of Mobile for Wargaming.
 Keith was ideating and had the goal to create an amazingly ambitious technology platform and a suite of related games.
 The allure of working on something new and massive was strong.
 So in mid-2019, Chris and Mike sold Victory Lap Games core tech to Wargaming and began their new adventure in Berlin, Germany.